-4 Discussion and conclusions
+10 4 Discussion and conclusions

-Despite using the ozone precursor emissions recommended for CCMI, SOCOLv3.0 simulates the largest global-mean tropospheric ozone abundance of all the CCMI models (Fig. 6), and exhibits a bias of ~30 DU regionally compared with OMI/MLS observations (Fig. 2a).
-The CCMI MMM is biased high in the Northern Hemisphere and low in the Southern Hemisphere compared with OMI/MLS (Fig. 8c and f), consistent with previous studies (ACCMIP and CMIP5).
-Although ACCMIP, CMIP5 and CCMI all used the same emissions inventories, it is nevertheless interesting that they all produced very similar global-mean tropospheric ozone abundances (approximately 30 DU), given the different foci of the different model intercomparison activities; CCMI focussed on models coupling the stratosphere and troposphere, while CMIP5 focussed on coupling the atmosphere and ocean.
+Despite using the ozone precursor emissions recommended for CCMI, SOCOLv3.0 simulates the largest global-mean tropospheric ozone abundance of all the CCMI models (Fig. 2), and exhibits a bias of \sim 30 DU compared with OMI/MLS observations (Fig. 5a).
+The CCMI MMM is biased high in the Northern Hemisphere and low in the Southern Hemisphere compared with OMI/MLS, consistent with previous studies relying on the same emissions inventories (Fig. 4c and f).
 We have developed a new model version, SOCOLv3.1, which includes an upgraded treatment of tropospheric ozone sink processes.
-This results in a reduction in tropospheric ozone of up to 8 DU (Fig. 2e), which is mostly due to the inclusion of N2O5 hydrolysis on tropospheric aerosol.
+This results in a reduction in tropospheric ozone of up to 8 DU (Fig. 5e), which is mostly due to the inclusion of N_2O_5 hydrolysis on tropospheric aerosol.
 SOCOLv3.1 still exhibits a positive bias in tropospheric column relative to OMI/MLS (particularly in the Northern Hemisphere), but simulates tropospheric column ozone amounts that are much more comparable with the other CCMI models.
-Reducing SOCOL's tropospheric ozone bias is expected to lead to improvements in the simulated abundance of species which are oxidised by the hydroxyl radical, such as CO and CH4, since ozone is the primary source of OH.
-Revell et al. (2015) showed that CO in SOCOLv3 was up to 40 ppbv too low in the Northern Hemisphere compared with observations from TES, due to the tropospheric ozone bias.
-In SOCOLv3.1, the Northern Hemisphere CO bias is reduced by approximately a factor of 2 (not shown).

-We have quantified the contribution to tropospheric ozone variance in SOCOLv3.1 from 9 model forcings/parametrizations using GP emulation and sensitivity analysis.
+We have quantified the contribution to tropospheric ozone variance in SOCOLv3.1 from 9 model forcings/parametrizations using Gaussian process emulation and sensitivity analysis.
 By switching off the coupling between chemistry and radiation in the emulator experiments, we aimed to limit dynamical and meteorological variability.
 We did not consider stratosphere-troposphere exchange in our emulator experiments.
 Staehelin et al. (2017) showed that SOCOLv3.0's ozone burden due to stratospheric influx, when calculated from ozone origin tracers as described by Garny et al. (2011) and Revell et al. (2015), is close to the multi-model mean values from the ACCMIP and ACCENT ensembles.
 Therefore, STE is unlikely to be a major driver of SOCOLv3's tropospheric ozone bias.
-To the best of our knowledge, this is the first time that GP emulation has been applied to global tropospheric ozone modelling.
-By selecting a relatively small number of model forcings/parametrizations and focussing largely on tropospheric ozone chemistry we aim to demonstrate the utility of the methodology, however it could also be extended to explore the variability in tropospheric ozone due to meteorological parameters.

-Our GP emulation experiments and sensitivity analysis illustrate that the ozone precursors NO_x, CH4, CO and NMVOCs are responsible for more than 90% of the variance in tropospheric column ozone in the improved model version, SOCOLv3.1.
+Our Gaussian process emulation experiments and sensitivity analysis illustrate that the ozone precursors NO_x , CH_4 , CO and NMVOCs are responsible for more than 90% of the variance in tropospheric column ozone in the improved model version, SOCOLv3.1.
 While CH_4 is prescribed as a surface mixing ratio, the other ozone precursors are specified from emissions inventories.
 Collating emissions inventories is challenging as they are typically compiled using a bottom-up approach.
 Anthropogenic emissions must rely on accurate reporting, while for biogenic emissions there are no reporting requirements.
 Furthermore, emissions are generally prescribed in global models as monthly means, and thus do not reflect diurnal or weekly variability (Young et al., 2018).
 Hassler et al. (2016) identified that current global emissions inventories do not capture trends in the NO_x/CO ratio, and previous multi-model studies have also identified potential deficiencies with the inventories (Young et al., 2013; Parrish et al., 2014).
 Jena et al. (2015) and Zhong et al. (2016) showed that different NO_x emissions inventories can significantly alter simulated tropospheric ozone.